guettli/deadends-of-it/README.md

 Modern applications use storage services.

-# Mailing lists
+# Communication

+Roughly until 2004 I used [Usenet](https://en.wikipedia.org/wiki/Usenet).
+Which was replaced by [mailing lists](https://en.wikipedia.org/wiki/Mailing_list)

-I the past I used mailing lists a lot.
-But today I use StackOverflow and other sites from StackExchange.
+But today I use StackOverflow, other sites from StackExchange, Reddit and Facebook Groups.
 Github issues get used to ask questions, too.
-And a few google groups.
-I am only subscribed to a few mailing lists today.

 I like this change.
 This buries the never ending discussion if the reply on a mailing-list should go to the list or to the author of the mail.